L. Fletcher Prouty: Early life

-Education

-Prouty attended the University of Massachusetts Amherst (then known as Massachusetts State College), and on September 20, 1936, he was elected president of his freshman class, "the Class of 1940," succeeding Daniel G. Lacey.
+Prouty attended the University of Massachusetts Amherst (then known as Massachusetts State College), and on September 20, 1936, he was elected president of his freshman class, "the Class of 1940", succeeding Daniel G. Lacey.
 He later pursued his graduate studies in banking at the University of Wisconsin–Madison Graduate School of Banking.

 Prouty belonged to a handful of membership organizations: the National Defense Transportation Association, the American Bankers Association, the Tokyo Toastmasters Club, and the Army Navy Club.

 Government service

 World War II

-Prouty was commissioned as a reserve 2nd lieutenant in the cavalry on June 9, 1941, and began his military career with the 4th Armored Division in Pine Camp, New York.
-He was promoted to 1st lieutenant on February 1, 1942.
+Prouty was commissioned as a reserve second lieutenant in the cavalry on June 9, 1941, and began his military career with the 4th Armored Division in Pine Camp, New York.
+He was promoted to first lieutenant on February 1, 1942.
 He transferred to the United States Army Air Forces on November 10, 1942, and earned his pilot wings that same month.
 He arrived in British West Africa (specifically the British Gold Coast colony) in February 1943 as a pilot with Air Transport Command.

-In the summer of 1943 he was the personal pilot of General Omar Bradley, General John C. H. Lee and General C. R. Smith (founder and president of American Airlines), among others.
+In the summer of 1943 he was the personal pilot of Generals Omar Bradley, John C. H. Lee, and C. R. Smith (founder and president of American Airlines), among others.
 He flew the U.S. Geological Survey Team in Saudi Arabia, October 1943, to confirm oil discoveries in preparation for the Cairo Conference.
-He was assigned to special duties at the Cairo Conference and the Tehran Conference November–December 1943.
+He was assigned to special duties at the Cairo Conference and the Tehran Conference from November to December 1943.
 He flew Chiang Kai-shek's Chinese delegation (T. V. Soong's delegates) to Tehran.

 An important mission he was involved in was the evacuation of the British commandos made famous by the novel Guns of Navarone involved in the Battle of Leros from Leros to Palestine.
 He was promoted to captain on February 1, 1944.
-In 1945 he was transferred to the Southwest Pacific and flew in New Guinea, Leyte and was on Okinawa at the end of war.
+In 1945, he was transferred to the Southwest Pacific and flew in New Guinea, Leyte, and was on Okinawa at the end of war.
 He landed near Tokyo at the time of the surrender with the first three planes carrying General Douglas MacArthur's bodyguard troops.
 He flew out with American POWs.